z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

-The same dependency configuration as attributes have is available using the registration configuration API.
+The same dependency configuration as attributes is available on the registration configuration API.

-**Bind to parameter**: it has the same functionality as the [Dependency attribute](/docs/guides/service-resolution#attributes) on a constructor or method parameter, enables the [named resolution](/docs/getting-started/glossary#named-resolution).
+- **Bind to parameter**: it has the same functionality as the [Dependency attribute](/docs/guides/service-resolution#attributes) on a constructor or method parameter, enabling the [named resolution](/docs/getting-started/glossary#named-resolution).

-**Bind to property / field**: it has the same functionality as the [Dependency attribute](/docs/guides/service-resolution#attributes); it enables the injection of the given property / field.
+- **Bind to property/field**: it has the same functionality as the [Dependency attribute](/docs/guides/service-resolution#attributes), enabling the injection of the given property/field.

 :::info
-There are more dependency binding options [available](/docs/configuration/registration-configuration#dependency-configuration).
+There are further dependency binding options [available](/docs/configuration/registration-configuration#dependency-configuration) on the registration configuration API.
 :::

 </div>